luntergroup/octopus/README.md

 ##Running Tests

 Octopus comes packaged with unit, regression, and benchmark testing.
-The unit tests are self-contained whilst the regression amd benchmark tests require external data sources.
+The unit tests are self-contained whilst the regression and benchmark tests require external data sources.

 ####*Running the tests with Python3*